Caesars Palace: 20th century

 In 1962, cabana motel owners Jay Sarno and Stanley Mallin received a $10.6 million loan from the Teamsters Central States Pension Fund.
-They began plans to build a hotel on land owned by Kirk Kerkorian.
+They began plans to build a hotel on land owned by billionaire Kirk Kerkorian.
 Sarno would later act as designer of the hotel he planned to construct.
 His vision was to emulate life under the Roman Empire.
 The objective of the palace was to ensure an atmosphere in which everybody staying at the hotel would feel like a Caesar; this is why the name "Caesars Palace" lacks an apostrophe, making "Caesars" a plural instead of possessive noun.

 Caesars Palace was instrumental in beginning a new era of lavish casinos from the late 1960s onward.
 The original hotel was designed by architect Melvin Grossman (1914–2003), who had worked primarily in Miami.
 The design of Caesars borrowed heavily from his earlier Cabaña Hotel (1962) in Palo Alto.
 Architectural writer, Alan Hess, stated: "Caesars Palace needed only a sumptuous array of Classical statuary and a host of marble-white columns to establish its theme.
 The visitor's imagination, in league with well-placed publicity, filled in the opulence".
 Jefferson Graham wrote that the result was "the gaudiest, weirdest, most elaborate, and most talked about resort Vegas had ever seen.
 [Its] emblem was a chesty female dipping grapes into the waiting mouth of a recumbent Roman, fitted out in toga, laurel wreath, and phallic dagger".

 The inauguration ceremony was held on August 5, 1966.
 Sarno and his partner, Nate Jacobsen, spent one million dollars on the event.
 The cost included "the largest order of Ukrainian caviar ever placed by a private organization", two tons of filet mignon, 300 lb of Maryland crabmeat and 50,000 glasses of champagne.

 Cocktail waitresses in Greco-Roman wigs would greet guests and say "Welcome to Caesars Palace, I am your slave".
 Among the performers at the opening were Andy Williams and Phil Richards.
 According to author Ovid Demaris, Caesars Palace was "a mob-controlled casino from the day it opened its doors".
 By the time it opened, the significant publicity of the new hotel had generated $42 million in advanced bookings.